How to Prepare for the Casper Test to Get Into Medical School (2026)

 Are testing accommodations offered for the Casper test?

-Yes.
-To be considered for accommodations, Casper requires that you submit a formal request and supporting documentation (e.g., a psychoeducational assessment report) at least three weeks before your test date.
-You can learn more about Casper accommodations here.
+To be considered for accommodations, you’re required to submit a formal request and supporting documentation (e.g., a psychoeducational assessment report) at least three weeks before your test date.

 Can I add schools to the distribution list even after taking the Casper test?

-Part 3: Casper test format and preparation
+Casper test format

 What format does the Casper test follow?